 • Equality in coexistence — not an object of care, but a subject of connection.

-“The Other Beside Us” is:
+“The Other Nearby” is:

 • A new public space for reflecting on ethics in relationships between living beings.